Arts & Communication Magnet Academy: ACMA Radio and News

 The old school building shared space with local cable access studios and would broadcast works regularly, as “ACMA Brand Television”.
 Students in the 2019-2020 school year had a school program called ACMA TV, which was briefly revived in 2022.

 School newspaper

-ACMA students previously ran a school newspaper named The Savant, which covered the school's activities and news, along with the local Beaverton community.
+ACMA students ran a school newspaper named The Savant, which covered the school's activities and news, along with the local Beaverton community.
 It was terminated at the beginning of the 2012–2013 school year.

+At the start of the 2025-2026 school year, ACMA students began running "The Palette" newspaper with monthly publications.